skillhacker18/group4/README.md

-# Website by Kaydeen Tucker
+# Website by Group 4

 This is a custom website for Kaydeen built with React